steadylearner/react-easy-markdown/README.md

 [Website](https://www.steadylearner.com/ "Website")
 ```

-But having default value solves the problem of showing **null** title when users forget to define it or third party data doesn't have it.
+But having default value solves the problem of showing **null** title when users forget to define it or when third party data doesn't have it.

 ## Install

 1. Type `$npm install --save react-easy-md` or `$yarn add react-easy-md` in your **CLI**

-2. Import component(s) you want
+2. Then,import component(s) you want

 ```js
 import {